Bandwidth/bandwidth.github.io/numbers/guides/csrLookup.md

 ## Importing Phone Numbers Overview

-There are 3 different APIs that you will use to manage phone numbers for hosted messaging:
+There are 3 different APIs that you will use to manage csr lookup orders:

 | Endpoint          | Description                                                                 |
 |:------------------|:----------------------------------------------------------------------------|